mfellner/portofino/nginx/README.md

 * `HTPASSWD_PASS` is the password for HTTP basic authentication.
 * `SSL_*` are the fields for the self-signed SSL certificate.
 * `SSL_COMMON_NAME` must be the domain-name of your server.

-Explanation of `--link` parameter:
+* `-v /home/docker/certs:`
+  ** Local directory to persist the SSL certificate and private key (optional).
+  ** You can provide an existing .crt and .key pair for your domain.
+  ** Otherwise, Portofino will create a self-signed certificate and place it in the directory.
+  ** If no `-v` volume is provided, the created certificate will not be persisted.
+* `--link`:

-* `portofino` is the name of the Portofino private Docker registry container.
+  ** `portofino` is the name of the Portofino private Docker registry container.
-* `registry-alias` is the internally used alias for the registry container.
+  ** `registry-alias` is the internally used alias for the registry container.

-Test if you can reach your private Docker registry through the Nginx proxy:
+Test if you can reach your private Docker registry through the nginx proxy:

     curl -u docker:secret https://localhost:8080/v2/

     docker login https://localhost:8080

 * `docker:secret` is the username and password set in the `htpasswd` file.
-* `localhost` is the address of the server that your Nginx proxy is running on.
+* `localhost` is the address of the server that your nginx proxy is running on.

-## Provide your own files (not yet implemented)
+## Provide your own htpasswd (not yet supported), certificate and private key

 #### Generate basic authentication htpasswd file